DeepScribe: Localization and Classification of Elamite Cuneiform Signs Via Deep Learning: Results

-Table \ref{tab:table_cls_pred} shows the classification performance of the sign detector trained on ground-truth hotspots, as described in Section \ref{sec:cls}, when performing inference on hotspots predicted by the sign detector described in Section \ref{sec:det}.
-We observe a degradation in performance when evaluating on predicted signs, likely due to some of the issues that we observe with the hotspot detector—erroneous joining or splitting of signs, as well as alignment errors.
+Table \ref{tab:table_cls_pred} shows the classification performance of the sign classifier trained on ground-truth bounding boxes, as described in Section \ref{sec:cls}, when performing inference on bounding boxes predicted by the sign detector described in Section \ref{sec:det}.
+We observe a degradation in performance when evaluating on predicted signs, likely due to some of the issues that we observe with the sign detector—erroneous joining or splitting of signs, as well as alignment errors.
 An end-to-end hotspot detection and labeling training process may provide improved performance here by learning to compensate for shifts in input data distribution induced by the hotspot detection algorithm.
-To evaluate the CER of transcribed tablets with the current pipeline, we use predicted hotspot locations and top-1 predicted sign labels to predict text ordering using the Sequential RANSAC line detection algorithm.
+To evaluate the CER of transcribed tablets with the current pipeline, we use predicted hotspot locations and top-1 predicted sign labels to predict text ordering using the Sequential RANSAC line detection algorithm described in Section \ref{sec:ransac}.
+The line detection step groups detected signs into lines, which are ordered top-to-bottom using their Y-intercept.
+This produces a left-to-right and top-to-bottom reading order sequence of the entire tablet which can be compared to the original tablet's transliteration.
 We observe a relatively high CER, which indicates that the current pipeline is unable to reconstruct text sequences.
 A top-1 accuracy of approximately 0.56, along with probable alignment errors, is a promising step towards automatic tablet transcription, although insufficient.

 The combination of each model's pathologies, particularly those of the sign classifier, render the combined pipeline unable to accurately transcribe tablets.
 This result primarily highlights the need for explicit linguistic supervision and the limits of a vision-only approach to tablet transliteration.
-The noisy outputs of the sign classifier, while useful for providing suggestions to cuneiformists, most likely require effective denoising uisng linguistic and contextual information.
+The noisy outputs of the sign classifier, while useful for providing suggestions to cuneiformists, most likely require effective denoising using linguistic and contextual information.